Engagements - Build a client portal your customers log in to — dashboard, files, and billing

 How long does a client portal take to build?

 Most client portals land in four to eight weeks, depending on how many workflows they carry — a status-and-documents portal is faster than one with billing, messaging, and multi-role teams.
-It runs on the flat monthly subscription, from $6,900/month, so you pay for the active weeks rather than a fixed project total, and can pause between phases.
+It runs on the flat monthly subscription, with multiple plans available, so you pay for the active weeks rather than a fixed project total, and can pause between phases.

 What do we own at the end?